 Microsoft Surface has changed the way traditional restaurants work.
-The new technology turns an ordinary tabletop into an innovative and high-tech surface that provides interactions with all forms of digital content through natural gestures and physical touch.
+The new technology turns an ordinary tabletop into an innovative and high-tech surface that interacts with all digital content through natural gestures and physical touch.

-People in restaurants and hotels can interact with menus and services provided by the organisations uniquely and excitingly.
+People in restaurants and hotels can interact uniquely and excitingly with menus and services provided by the organizations.
 The user works without a traditional mouse or keyboard, which allows them to interact with digital objects in a 3-D way.
 This makes the whole process exciting and innovative.

 Using advanced technology in restaurants shows the consumer your efficiency and up-to-date culture.
-In the modern world, people are attracted to things that they have never tried before.
+In the modern world, people are attracted to things they have never tried.
 Microsoft Surface involves its users on a new platform.
 It gives them an experience they’ve never had before.
-Therefore, many firms and organisations are adopting the new technology.
+Therefore, many firms and organizations are adopting the new technology.

-Customers can interact with the menu and get a real 3-D experience using their hands to open up menus, increase size, get basic information about their food etc. The process of food ordering becomes exciting and entertaining.
-This will satisfy the customers and increase sales.
+Customers can interact with the menu and get a real 3-D experience using their hands to open up menus, increase their size, get basic information about their food, etc. The process of food ordering becomes exciting and entertaining, which will satisfy customers and increase sales.

 The new technology will make operations more efficient and faster and improve the quality of the service.
 This will reduce the costs per unit and lead to higher profits for the business.